-Our executives are eligible to participate in all of our employee benefit plans, such as medical, dental, vision, group life insurance, disability insurance, our Employee Stock Purchase Plan (ESPP) and our 401(k) plan, in each case on the same basis as our other employees.
-The NEOs participate in the same medical and dental benefit programs as other employees.
+Our NEOs and other executive officers are eligible to participate in all of our employee benefit plans, such as medical, dental, vision, group life insurance, disability insurance, ESPP and our 401(k) plan, in each case on the same basis as our other employees.
+The NEOs and other executive officers participate in the same medical and dental benefit programs as other employees.
 The Company makes a safe harbor match to the 401(k) Plan for all participants.
-There were no special benefits or perquisites provided to any executive officer in 2019, except for certain compensation paid to Dr. Bhatt for gym membership fees.
+There were no special benefits or perquisites provided to any executive officer in 2020, except for certain relocation expenses paid to Dr. Rubin.
 The Company does not maintain a pension program or a deferred compensation plan for executives or for any other employees, other than the Supernus Supplemental Executive Retirement Plan (SERP), which was established for the benefit of Jack Khattar for the sole purpose of receiving funds from a Shire (the former parent of the predecessor of the Company) SERP and providing a continuing deferral program under the Supernus SERP.
 No additional contributions have been made to the account by Supernus or by Mr. Khattar personally since the Supernus SERP was established.